 Essentially this says that the Administration intends to make detention arrangements for illegal immigrants much nicer and more pleasant:

 Morton said.
 "With these reforms, ICE will move away from our present decentralized jail approach to a system that is wholly designed for and based on civil detention needs and the needs of the people we detain."

 With the increased numbers of detentions since the GWB administration reversed policy and started pretending to be serious about enforcement, Treason Lobby operatives have been trying to gain traction with sob stories about detention conditions, with some success.

 While perhaps wondering why this is a priority right now, most Patriots probably did not see much significance in the story.

-Blog, equipped at it is with great skill in interpreting Government weaseling.
+However, it did not get past the Lynx-eyed Federale Blog, equipped at it is with great skill in interpreting Government weaseling.
 In The Return Of Catch-And-Release Federale cuts through to the key statement: